Craig Stammen: Cleveland Indians

 On February 8, 2016, Stammen signed a minor league contract with the Cleveland Indians.
-He elected free agency after the 2016 season.
+He split the season between the rookie-level Arizona League Indians, Double-A Akron RubberDucks, and Triple-A Columbus Clippers.
+In 23 cumulative appearances, Stammen registered a 3.62 ERA with 28 strikeouts in 27 1/3 innings pitched.
+He elected free agency following the season on November 7.

 San Diego Padres

 On December 23, 2016, Stammen signed a minor league contract with the San Diego Padres.
 On March 30, 2017, Stammen was added to the Padres' 25-man active roster, where he joined the team as a reliever.
-Stammen pitched 1.0 innings on April 3, his first major league appearance since April 14, 2015.
+Stammen pitched 1 innings on April 3, his first major league appearance since April 14, 2015.
 He was effective throughout the season, posting an ERA of 3.15 in 80 1/3 innings.

 On January 7, 2018, Stammen signed a two-year contract with the Padres.
 In 2018, he was 8–3 in a career high 73 appearances.

-On June 9, 2019, facing his former team the Nationals, he gave up four consecutive home runs, to Howie Kendrick, then Trea Turner, then Adam Eaton, and then Anthony Rendon.

-In 2019 he led the major leagues in blown saves (9), and tied for the major league lead in holds (31).
+On June 9, 2019, facing his former team, the Nationals, he gave up four consecutive home runs to Howie Kendrick, Trea Turner, Adam Eaton, and Anthony Rendon.
+In 2019, he led the major leagues with 9 blown saves, and tied for the major league lead with 31 holds.

-On January 17, 2020, Stammen re-signed with the Padres on a two-year, $9MM contract with a club option for the 2022 season.
+On January 17, 2020, Stammen re-signed with the Padres on a two-year, $9 million contract with a club option for the 2022 season.
 In the pandemic shortened season, Stammen recorded a 4–2 record and a 5.63 ERA with 20 strikeouts and 4 walks in 24 innings pitched in the same number of games.

 In 2021, Stammen posted a 6–3 record and 3.06 ERA with 83 strikeouts and 13 walks in 88 1/3 innings across 67 appearances.
+On July 9, 2022, Stammen was placed on the injured list with right shoulder inflammation, and was transferred to the 60- day injured list on August 17.
+He was activated on September 11.
 Stammen made 33 appearances for San Diego in 2022, logging a 1-2 record and 4.43 ERA with 35 strikeouts in 40.2 innings pitched.

 On January 11, 2023, Stammen re-signed with the Padres on a minor league contract.
 On March 10, Stammen suffered a torn capsule in his right shoulder and a strained sub scapula, with both injuries being related to the torn rotator cuff he suffered in 2022.
 The injury caused Stammen to contemplate retirement, as the recovery timetable was set at four-to-six months without surgery.
+On August 4, Stammen officially announced his retirement from professional baseball.

+Post-playing career

+On January 30, 2024, Stammen re-joined the San Diego Padres organization as an assistant to the major league coaching staff and baseball operations department.

+On November 6, 2025, the Padres announced Stammen as their new manager.
+He agreed to a three-year contract and will begin his managerial tenure with the 2026 season.
+He became MLB's only current manager who is a former pitcher.